steledama/nixos/README.md

 nix run home-manager/master -- init
 ```

-Copy it to the users folder:
+Copy it in the nixos folder to the users directory:

 ```bash
 cp ~/.config/home-manager/home.nix ~/nixos/users/
 ```

-Edit ~/nixos/hosts/configuration.nix with your favorite editor to add this lines and adpat it with the username defined during installation:
+Edit ~/nixos/hosts/configuration.nix with your favorite editor to add this lines and change 'userName' to match the username defined during installation:

 ```nix
 home-manager =